autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 - [The Automated Highway System: an idea whose time has come](https://www.thefreelibrary.com/_/print/PrintArticle.aspx?id=16112768) by Transport Research International
 - [NTSB Report on 2016 Tesla Crash](https://www.ntsb.gov/investigations/AccidentReports/Reports/HAR1702.pdf) -- "Collision Between a Car Operating With Automated Vehicle Control Systems and a Tractor-Semitrailer Truck Near Williston, Florida", May 7, 2016.<!--rel="stylesheet" href="./custom.sibin.css"-->

-# Security and Privacy
+# Security for Autonomous Systems

 Security for autonomous systems significantly overlaps with similar issues for embedded, cyber-physical and _automotive_ security.
 There is a lot of work on security for such systems -- the added complexity is that use of ML/AI algorithms that can generate some [unique attack vectors](https://spectrum.ieee.org/slight-street-sign-modifications-can-fool-machine-learning-algorithms)!

 In this chapter we will summarize many of the topics/issues that can lead to security and privacy problems in autonomous vehicles.

-\note that it is nearly impossible to summarize all of the work on security and privacy for autonomous systems so this chapter will touch upon some of the most relevant/interesting work in the area.
+**Note:**  that it is nearly impossible to summarize all of the work on security and privacy for autonomous systems so this chapter will touch upon some of the most relevant/interesting work in the area.

 The first issue is &rarr; how do you **define** or **classify** security issues?
 Is it...